 There are over 1000 species of bacteria and yeasts, the so-called "microbiome," in the healthy human digestive-tract.
-So important are they that they are often described as one of our organs, all on their own; they play a critical role in our immune systems and metabolism.
+So important are they that this normal flora is often described as one of our organs, all on its own; they play a critical role in our immune systems and metabolism.

 It is noteworthy that those with a healthy microbiome do not get Long Covid.

 Taking responsibility for our own wellness means in part learning how to re-establish the intestinal microbes.

 For example the carbohydrates in our diet should include so-called "resistant starch;" that which is not assimilated in the proximal digestive tract, producing a blood sugar surge, but instead passes through intact to the colon where it is fermented forming important short-chain fatty acids that are vital for a healthy immune system.
 The fibre in our diet, like the pectin in fruit, is one such example.